 She eavesdropped on “old talk” between female strangers.

-Which all led her to ponder:
+All of these scenarios led her to ponder:

 And, as all good misfits do, she decided to bring her queries to you.